Application Process FAQs

 - Actionable: Clearly defined actions that can be executed.

-- Sequential: Often listed in a chronological order of implementation.
+- Sequential: As discrete actions, tasks should be listed in chronological order of implementation.

 - Role: